withastro/astro/GOVERNANCE.md

 ## Voting: Governance Change

 A vote is initiated once a pull request to the GOVERNANCE.md file is submitted by a Core Maintainer.

 If the pull request submitter is not a Core Maintainer, the PR can be closed by any Maintainer without a vote.
 However, any Core Maintainer may request a vote on that PR, in which case a vote is initiated.

 **Who can vote:** Core Maintainers (L3 and above).
 All community members are encouraged to discuss and voice their opinion in the pull request discussion.
 Core Maintainers should take the opinions of others -- especially other Maintainers -- into consideration when voting.

 1. The pull request discussion thread is used to discuss the governance change.
-2. The normal 3 day voting & discussion window begins with the PR creation.
+2. The normal 3 day voting & discussion window begins with either the PR creation or the removal of `WIP:` from the PR title if the PR was created as a draft.
 3. Voting can be done in the pull request via a review of either **Approve (For)** or **Change Requested (Against)**.
 4. The vote must receive a simple majority (50%+) to pass.
 5. **If the vote passes:** the PR is merged and the changes take effect immediately.